top of page

 SUNK COST: is a cost that has already been incurred and cannot be undone, and is therefore irrelevant for decision-making about a future choice.
 Another way of thinking about this is that a losing plan of action should always be abandoned immediately no matter how much time and expense has previously been invest in it.

-SUPPLY: is the relationship between the price and the total number of units that producers would collectively bring to market at each hypothetical price.
+SUPPLY: is the relationship between price and the total number of units that producers would collectively bring to market.
 See also this video explanation.

 SUPPLY CURVE: is the graphic representation of supply, customarily depicted with the vertical axis as the price paid per unit and the horizontal axis as the quantity supplied.

-SUPPLY SCHEDULE: is a table that shows the quantity of an economic good that sellers would bring to market at various prices.
+SUPPLY SCHEDULE: a table that shows the specific quantities of an economic good that sellers would bring to market at various prices.

 SUPPLY (LAW OF): states that there is a positive relationship between quantity of a good supplied and prices.
-That is, the supply curve slopes upward - at higher prices a higher quantity of a good will be supplied, and conversely at lower the prices the quantity supplied is less.
+That is, the supply curve slopes upward - at higher prices a higher quantity of a good will be supplied, and conversely at lower the prices the quantity supplied will be less.

 SURPLUS: a market situation in which the quantity supplied is greater than the quantity demanded at the current market price.
 This occurs when the the market price is above the equilibrium price.
 Contrast with 'Shortage'.